OCPM$^2$: Extending the Process Mining Methodology for Object-Centric Event Data Extraction: Background

+Process Diagnostics Method (PDM)~\cite{2009PDM-Bozkaya}, the L* Life-Cycle Model~\cite{der2011discovery}, and PM\textsuperscript{2}~\cite{2015PM2} are three well-known process mining methodologies followed by different people to apply process mining in practice.
 The Process Diagnostics Method (PDM)~\cite{2009PDM-Bozkaya} focuses on rapid, high-level analysis of business processes without requiring domain-specific knowledge.
 It examines control flow, performance, and organizational aspects based on event logs, providing quick insights.
 However, PDM lacks explicit iterative refinement of the analysis~\cite{2015PM2}, and is less suitable for long-term process optimization efforts~\cite{2009PDM-Bozkaya}.

 In contrast, the L* Life-Cycle Model~\cite{der2011discovery} follows a structured, stepwise approach that includes planning and justification, event log extraction, process model discovery, integration, and operational support.
 It defines three distinct project approaches: goal-driven (focusing on achieving predefined objectives), question-driven (addressing specific business queries), and data-driven (exploring available data for insights).
 However, this methodology is effective solely for structured processes where a single integrated process model can be developed.